harrisonlabollita/w2kplot/README.md

 Spaghetti
 =========

-**Spaghetti** is a Python program to create publication quality band structure plots from [Wien2k](http://susi.theochem.tuwien.ac.at) density-functional theory (DFT) calculations.
+**spaghetti** is a Python program to create publication quality band structure plots from [Wien2k](http://susi.theochem.tuwien.ac.at) density-functional theory (DFT) calculations.
 The user simply runs the program inside the directory with the required files from Wien2k and it takes care of the rest!

-**Warning: This program _works_!
-But only the minimal functionalilty right now!
-More to come.**
+**This program works!
+But it is still in beta.
+See below**

 ## Example
 Inside a directory with files: case.bands.agr and case.spaghetti\_ene (minimal files), simply type